 Lanzarote Retreats offers a range of sixteen Eco, boutique style holiday homes unique to the island of Lanzarote.
 Environmentally friendly, they are off the grid meaning they are powered by sun and wind.
-Finca De Arrieta eco retreat consists of fifteen individual and aspirational holiday accommodations from Mongolian yurts and quirky cottages to luxury villas.
+Finca De Arrieta eco retreat consists of fifteen individual and aspirational holiday accommodations from Mongolian yurts and quirky cottages to private, luxury villas.
 All properties are ideal for discerning travellers who want to holiday leaving little impact.
 Aside from Finca de Arrieta we offer Eco Fisherman's Cottage which is a harbour front home set in Arrieta, the nearby quaint fishing village.

 Tiagua 81 is an elegant collection of self catering accommodation units, including four studio apartments, plus the two bedroom Rubicon Cottage.
 Located in the heart of Lanzarote, Tiagua village was once the island trading centre for local produce.
 The 200 year old Tiagua building was at this time used as a shop to sell fresh home grown fruit and vegetables, and the owners of the house also produced their own wine from the bodega building at the side of the main house, (now a stylish two bedroom cottage.)

 For those who want a Lanzarote holiday villa or apartment in the heart of Costa Teguise, just steps away from the sea, or close the Puerto Calero we have a range of beachside locations with spectacular views.
 Close to local shops and restaurants, but far away enough from the hubbub of the bars, our range of villas and penthouse apartments are the perfect place to relax and enjoy Lanzarote.
 Whether it's a family holiday with the children and grandparents or a special occasion with a group of friends, we have the perfect holiday accommodation tailored to your specific needs.

 This mini paradise was created by Britons Tila and Michelle Braddock, who live here with their four children.
 Manrique would be proud, at the moment Finca de Arrieta is the largest sustainable energy project on the island.